 - Daily use for great parking spots, green traffic lights and successful outcomes in sales and production.

 With these types of intention usage, we are committing to a course of action with an expected specific outcome.
 Our focus should be on them during the day when we are working toward that outcome.
 Once it has been achieved, we can cross it off our “to do” list and feel good about the accomplishment.
 Then, set new intentions that will keep you on track to the completion of the overall project.

 Using intentions to set the stage in advance for the things we want in life helps us to commit fully.
-Then if you use appropriate positive action your goal should be achieved as desired.
+Then if you use appropriate, mindful, and positive action your goal should be achieved as desired.
 Be serious about your intentions and see it in your mind as happening as you want.